-The American Society for Clinical Pathology (ASCP) plans to focus its Choosing Wisely® grant-related activities in the state of California, where its goals are to:
+The American Society for Clinical Pathology (ASCP) focused its Choosing Wisely grant-related activities in the state of California, where its goals were to:

 - help build pathologists’ communication skills to facilitate conversation about inappropriate care;

 - identify and address barriers for implementation of the Choosing Wisely recommendations.

 This effort featured a three-hour CME symposium paired with a webcast at the California Society of Pathologists’ annual meeting.
 Materials and resources, including a physician toolkit, the webcast, podcasts and videos, were posted on the ASCP website, which featured a special section dedicated to Choosing Wisely.
 These efforts were supported by dissemination of materials through traditional and social media, internal communication channels and medical journals.
 Communications, such as op-eds and member profiles of physicians actively engaged in implementing Choosing Wisely, were pitched to local media and featured in pathology society newsletters and trade publications.

 Finally, ASCP created a PhotoVoice video whitepaper based on the results of a survey of pathologists featuring 10 case studies of best practices in Choosing Wisely for pathologists and laboratory medicine.
 PhotoVoice is a technique where videos and photos are used by individuals to capture a sense of their environment and experiences, and share them with others.
 As part of a participatory action research strategy, PhotoVoice was used to understand the barriers, challenges and solutions faced by pathologists during the project implementation.